1st Flintshire Rifle Volunteers: Anti-tank conversion

 guns organised in Troops of four guns.

-World War II
+Second World War

 60th (RWF) Anti-Tank Regiment, RA

 When war broke out on 3 September 1939 60th (RWF) Regiment was the anti-tank component of 53rd (Welsh) Division, but on 22 December it was assigned to 1st Support Group (1st Sp Gp) in 1st Armoured Division, which was preparing to join the British Expeditionary Force in France.

 101st Light Anti-Aircraft/Anti-Tank Regiment, RA

 On 14 February 1940, Regimental HQ (RHQ) of 60th (RWF) A/T Rgt was converted into 101st Light Anti-Aircraft/Anti-Tank Regiment, consisting of 237 and 239 A/T Btys and two light anti-aircraft (LAA) batteries, 43 from 11th (City of London Yeomanry) LAA Rgt and 44 from 12th (Finsbury Rifles) LAA Rgt.
 This composite unit, the first of its kind, provided the bulk of 1st Sp Gp, the other artillery units having already gone to France.